fdsm {backbone} | R Documentation |

 When signed = FALSE

-, a one-tailed test (is the weight stronger) is performed for each edge with a non-zero weight.
-It
+, a one-tailed test (is the weight stronger?) is performed for each edge.
+The resulting backbone

-, a two-tailed test (is the weight stronger or weaker) is performed for each every pair of nodes.
+two-tailed test (is the weight stronger or weaker?) is performed for each edge.
+The resulting backbone contains

-It yields a backbone that contains positive edges for edges whose weights are significantly stronger, and
+positive edges for those whose weights are significantly stronger, and negative edges for those whose weights are

 The p-values used to evaluate the statistical significance of each edge are computed using Monte Carlo methods.
 The number of